-Office employees who are able to work remotely are doing so.
+Office employees who are able to work remotely are doing so as needed.

 Monitor their Health

 All employees have been provided with information from the CDC on how to monitor their health during this time, and no one is allowed to come to work for 7-14 days if they think that they may be sick.
-Employees have also received thermometers to be checking their temperatures regularly.
+All on-farm employees have also received thermometers to be checking their temperatures regularly.

 Adhere to Strict Sanitation Protocol

-All employees must wash their hands for 20 seconds between every task, use hand sanitizer frequently all day, and wear disposable gloves when appropriate.
+All employees must wash their hands for 20 seconds, use hand sanitizer frequently all day, and wear disposable gloves when appropriate.

 Are Provided with Sanitation Materials